andifalk/cloud-native-microservices-security/lab2/README.md

 As we now have a persistent authenticated user we can now also use this user to check if the current user is allowed to borrow or return a book.
 This requires changes in _BookService_ and _BookRestController_.

-First change the class _UserService_:
+First change the class _BookService_:

 ```java
 package com.example.libraryserver.book.service;